hashicorp/terraform-provider-vault/website/docs/d/kv_secret_v2.html.md

 * `path` - Full path where the KVV2 secret is written.

-* `data_json` - A mapping whose keys are the top-level data keys returned from Vault and whose values are the corresponding values.
+* `data` - A mapping whose keys are the top-level data keys returned from Vault and whose values are the corresponding values.
 This map can only represent string data, so any non-string values returned from Vault are serialized as JSON.

+* `data_json` - JSON-encoded string that that is
+  read as the secret data at the given path.

 * `created_time` - Time at which secret was created.